Learn all the differences between New York strip vs ribeye steaks. Anatomy, price, taste, texture, and the best cooking methods for each.

 Since there’s less fat in the cut, there’s a smaller opportunity for a flare-up on the grill, but it does cook faster than a fattier ribeye.

-The best way to cook the steak is to first sear it to get a nice outer crust.
+The best way to cook the steaks less than 1.5-inches thick is to first sear it to get a nice outer crust.

 If grilling the steak, you can put it over some roaring hot charcoal or a high heat gas burner for about 4 minutes on both sides.